Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Conclusion

 \section{Conclusion}

-In this paper, we addressed the problem of assessing the workout form in real-world gym scenarios, where we showed that pose-features from off-the-shelf pose estimators cannot be reliably used for detecting subtle errors in workout form, as these pose estimators struggle to perform well due to unusual poses, occlusions, illumination, clothing styles.
+In this paper, we addressed the problem of assessing the workout form in real-world gym scenarios, where we showed that pose-features from off-the-shelf pose estimators cannot be reliably used for detecting subtle errors in workout form, as these pose estimators struggle to perform well due to unusual poses, occlusions, illumination, and clothing styles.
 We tackled the problem by replacing these noisy pose features with our more robust image and video representations learnt from unlabeled videos using domain knowledge-informed self-supervised approaches.
 Using self-supervision helped in avoiding the cost of annotating poses.
 Mapping of our self-supervised representations to workout form error probabilities was learnt using a much smaller labeled dataset.
 We also introduced a novel dataset, Fitness-AQA, containing actual, unscripted exercise samples from real-world gyms.
 Experimentally, we found that while our self-supervised features performed comparably in simpler conditions, they outperformed off-the-shelf pose estimators and various baselines in complex real-world conditions on multiple exercises.
+We also showed that pose information is encoded in our representations; and our motion disentangling approach can be used to assess quality of motion in other domains.